KennyClayton/common-ticket-notes/README.md

 **_DISCLAIMER:_**
 _This assumes the button is open and readily available without navigating to different screens, or implemented as a broswer extension._

+## Try it out!
+Download the standalone HTML file here and open it locally in your browser.
+``